3 cable car route Davos Klosters - Arosa/Lenzerheide - Tschiertschen

 Freeriding Davos Klosters

-Experienced freeriders experience an absolute highlight with the 3 lane tour, unique in the Alps.
-With only one booked ticket you get access to an unforgettable day tour.
+With the 3 cable car route, experienced freeriders experience an absolute highlight, unique in its kind in the Alps.
+With just one booked ticket, you get access to an unforgettable day tour.

 Technique 5/6